SystemsBioinformatics/parcr/README.md

 functions taking no input, hence the empty argument brackets `()` behind their names.
-Now we need to define the line-parsers `Header()`, `NuclSequenceString()` and `ProtSequenceString()` that recognize and process the header line and single lines of nucleotide sequences in the character vector `fastafile`.
+Now we need to define the line-parsers `Header()`, `NuclSequenceString()` and `ProtSequenceString()` that recognize and process the header line and single lines of nucleotide or protein sequences in the character vector `fastafile`.
 We use functions from `stringr` to do this in a few helper functions, and we use `match_s()` to to create `parcr` parsers from these.

 ```r
 # returns the title after the ">" in the sequence header